leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 </VirtualHost>
 ```

-I immediately took this as a hint that I would have to hack an entry into my local `/etc/hosts` to resolve *888.darknet.com* to *192.168.252.140*.
+I took this as a hint that I would have to hack an entry into my local `/etc/hosts` to resolve *888.darknet.com* to *192.168.252.140*.
 After having done that, we are presented with yet another page with a login.

 {{< figure src="/images/darknet_888_login.png" >}}